Schedule of English courses can be found at Browse Courses

 A brief introduction to 20th century literature by and about North Americans of Asian descent.
 This course aims to provide students with an historical foundation, a literary survey, and an appreciation of some of the contemporary issues related to race, class, and gender identity among Chinese Americans, Japanese Americans, Korean Americans, Filipino Americans, and Asian Indians.
 Includes fiction, poetry, criticism, autobiography/memoir, nonfiction essay, and film.
 May be used as part of Women's and Gender Studies Concentration.

-ENG 068: READING POPULAR CULTURE, 3 credit hrs.
+ENG 068: RHETORIC IN POPULAR CULTURE, 3 credit hrs.